LukeCEL/spritestest/README.md

 ## Usage
 To use this test package, simply clone the repository and move the entire thing to the "extras" repository of your Celestia installaion.

 There are two objects that can be used to test this issue.
 The first is circumstellardisk.ssc, which contains a sprite-based model defined by a SSC file.
-The second is disktest.dsc, which contains a sprite-based model defined by a DSC file.
+The object in question is called "Disk" and it orbits HL Tau.
+The second is disktest.dsc, which contains a sprite-based model defined by a DSC file, called "Disk Test".